Studying uniform thickness II: Transversely non-simple iterated torus knots: Introduction

-The specific goal of this note is to fully answer the first motivating question of our study by providing a complete UTP classification of iterated torus knots, that is, determining which iterated torus knot types satisfy the UTP, and which fail the UTP.
-We will also address the second motivating question of our study by proving that failure of the UTP for an iterated torus knot type is a sufficient condition for the existence of transversally non-simple cablings of that knot.
+In this paper we determine precisely which iterated torus knot types satisfy the UTP, and which fail the UTP; this is the first complete UTP classification for a large class of knots.
+We also prove that failure of the UTP for an iterated torus knot type is a sufficient condition for the existence of transversely non-simple cablings of that knot.
 Specifically, we have the following two theorems and corollary: